-When it comes to dating and relationship lingo, the expression “taking things slow” can have a vast array of different meanings.
+When it comes to dating and relationship lingo, the expression “taking things slow” can have a vast array of meanings.
 For instance, it can refer to someone’s desire to hold off for a certain amount of time before engaging in different kinds of intimate acts, while in other circumstances it can simply mean that someone wants to wait before making a serious commitment.

-Your Partner Is Just Getting out of a Serious Relationship
+Getting out of a Serious Relationship

-Your Partner Has a Definitive Timetable Regarding Intimate Acts
+Setting a Timetable for Intimate Acts

-Your Partner Is Still Figuring out His or Her True Wants and Needs
+Figuring out Wants and Needs